Autumn’s Wild Visitors

 Look out for the orchard swallowtail, a large black, white and red butterfly usually seen swooping and flying in wide arcs around citrus trees, its food plant of choice.
 Meanwhile the common grass-yellow (pictured left), a dainty lemon-coloured butterfly, spends summer visiting gardens in the tropics before moving on to yards further south in autumn.

-Another striking species to look out for is the blue tiger, a pale blue and black patterned butterfly frequently spotted in Queensland.
+Another striking species to look out for is the blue tiger (pictured top), a pale blue and black patterned butterfly frequently spotted in Queensland.
 This long-lived species spends its days feeding off its favourite host plant, the corky milk vine, and can usually be seen resting in sheltered spots in the garden as winter approaches.

 A few well-placed rocks and a source of water, such as a pond, will have lizards fighting it out for a spot in your sunny backyard.
 Around the east and south east of Australia, eastern water skinks will be busily preparing for the onset of winter; soaking up the last rays of warm sunshine and seeking out as much food as possible.
 Its brown coloured body flecked with black helps it to camouflage, so you’ll need to look closely to see one in your garden.

-Common in the wild across Australia is the bearded dragon, named so for the spines that decorate its chin and around its throat.
-These lizards can usually be seen sunbathing on rocks, pavements, driveways and even on fence posts thanks to their nimble climbing skills, and they’re not as skittish as most smaller species, so there’s a good chance you’ll get a look up close.
+Common in the wild across Australia is the bearded dragon (pictured above), named so for the spines that decorate its chin and around its throat.
+These lizards can usually be seen sunbathing on rocks, pavements, driveways and even on fence posts thanks to their nimble climbing skills, and they’re not as skittish as most smaller species, so there’s a good chance you’ll get a closer look.

-Alongside these common garden visitors, you may just spot a wilder species from time to time.
-Echidnas, bats, koalas, kangaroos, bandicoots and snakes are all possibilities but often require more specialist conditions, whilst some, like the echidna, prefer to remain elusive and will go out of their way to avoid being seen.
+Alongside these common garden visitors you may just spot a wilder species from time to time.
+Bats, koalas, kangaroos, wallabies, bandicoots and snakes are all possibilities but often require more specialist conditions, whilst some, like the echidna, prefer to remain elusive and will go out of their way to avoid being seen.

 It’s well worth keeping your eyes peeled this autumn to see what might turn up in your backyard!